UWPCE-PythonCert/IntroToPython-2014/Students/ASimmons/code_class_project/README.md

 	1) Fiona (1.4+) [1]
 	2) Shapely (1.3+) [2]

-I propose to follow the steps outlined in M. Bostock's "How To Infer Topology" [3] to design a 'PreserveTopology' module that will identify topological elements in a LineString or MultiLineString shapefile (and possibly Polygon/Multipolygons...time allowing).
+Final Project (12/12/14) Update: I followed the steps outlined in M. Bostock's "How To Infer Topology" [3] to design a 'PreserveTopology' module that will identify topological elements in a LineString and/or MultiLineString shapefile.
+Combined with two other classes (written by me awhile ago) called GeomSimplify() and TriangleCalculator(), a user can call my simplify_topology.py library from command line and create a simplified version of any LineString or MultiLineString shapefile.

-As described in the article, the primary work that I will undertake will include:
+The primary work that I completed includes:

 	1) identify junctions (intersection points) in LineString/MultiLineString shapefiles
-	2) split (and rotate) geometric 'arcs' at their junction points.
-	3) delete duplicate geometric 'arcs' that have no junction points but lie directly on top of an identical geometric feature.
+	2) split geometric 'arcs' at their junction points (note: I decided for MultilineStrings and Linestrings the need to de-duplicate geometric 'arcs' was unnecessary.
+However, it will have to be done in order to complete the code for Polygon and MultiPolygon shape types).
+	3) complete 10 unittests which tested the functionality of the PreserveTopology() class.

 Key points to note:

-	- Other work that M. Bostock notes as being necessarary (...namely: "extract - decompose shapes into lines and rings"...) has already been undertaken in a previous code I wrote here: [4].
+	- All the code within the GeomSimplify() and TriangleCalculator() classes was undertaken in a previous code I wrote here: [4] and should NOT be counted as part of my class project.
-	- All functions will include test code.
+	- All functions that were drafted as part of this class project have test functions.
+Test functions for code that WASN'T part of the project (i.e. the GeomSimplify() and TriangleCalculator() class is included at this repo [4].
-	- to run from command line: python simplify_topology.py <input file>
+	- to run from command line: python simplify_topology.py <input file path> <output file path> <threshold> Topology=<True> or <False>
+	- the 'sample_lines.shp' included is a test file.
+When ran through this code with the Topology flag set to 'True' it created 'sample_lines_TopoTrue':

+	  python .\simplify_topology.py .\sample_lines.shp .\sample_lines_TopoTRUE 10000000 True

+	  When ran with this code with the flag set to 'False' it created 'sample_lines_TopoFALSE':

+	  Python .\simplify_topology.py .\sample_lines.shp .\sample_lines_TopoTRUE 10000000 False

 References: